LumaSoothe: IVDD Light Therapy at Home

 Ideally, to treat deeper IVDD issues, the unit should have a light with a wavelength of at least 905 nm.

-LumaSoothe does this with IR Deep Treatment Head (DT), which contains LED lights of 940nm, so it is “effective” in that regard.
+LumaSoothe does this with IR Deep Treatment (DT) mode, which has a maximum wavelength of 940nm, so it is “effective” in that regard.

 The power output of the unit matters but primarily in regard to the treatment time required.